Suhail-007/Random-Quote-Generator/README.md

 # Random-Quote-Generator
-Nothing much actually just some Quotes inside of an array.
+Doing some beginner projects to practice js and to build confidence it's a simple Random Quote Generator.. just some quote inside of an array.